All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked. Examples relating to Disney's EU can be spoiler-tagged if deemed necessary.

 Preigo was the male Dug manager of a traveling circus troupe known as the Traveling World of Wonder.
 At some point, he and his troupe had previously performed for the Ohnaka Gang, which resulted in the death of one of his actors, and was called on for an encore performance again for the group later during the Clone Wars.

-- Off with His Head!: The last time he performed for the Ohnaka Gang, Hondo was unimpressed by something and had one of his pirates decapitate one of Preigo's performers.
+- Off with His Head!: The last time he performed for the Ohnaka Gang, Hondo was unimpressed by something and had one of his pirates decapitate one of Preigo's performers, keeping their skulls as reminders.
 So Preigo books it once things screw up again.

 - Screw This, I'm Outta Here!: When his new performers turn out to be undercover Jedi Initiates that attack the Ohnaka Gang, he books it out of fear for what Hondo might do to him.